 Fiona Dempsey BA (Psychology & Criminology), BSc (Hons), MSc FPSY, PhD Candidate

-Fiona recently completed her MSc in Forensic Psychology in 2017 entitled ‘Developing a psychologically informed typology of partner violent women’.
-The aim of Fiona’s PhD thesis to is to move toward a gender inclusive conceptualisation and measurement of control in the study of intimate partner aggression.
-To achieve this goal, Fiona is utilising a mixed methods approach.
+Fiona completed her MSc in Forensic Psychology in 2017 entitled ‘Developing a psychologically informed typology of partner violent women’.
+The aim of Fiona’s PhD thesis to is to move toward a gender inclusive conceptualisation and measurement of control in the study of intimate partner aggression using quantitative methods.
 This involves the development of a scale that will reliably measure aggressive and controlling behaviours used in intimate relationships using large online surveys with community and student samples.
-She will also conduct a thematic analysis to explore the lived experiences of men and women from clinical samples who experience and/or use control in abusive relationships.

 Daniel Wegerhoff BSc (Hons) Psyc, PhD Candidate